 Being a bit of a wild and weedy plant, tomatillos are not heavy feeders, but do appreciate a bit of compost dug in at the time of planting.

 Tomatillos have very little trouble with pests.
 They may occasionally get hit with the fungal disease “early blight” if they stay too damp around the base.
-Don’t overwater them, and water them from below if possible (I’m not a fan of overhead watering).
+Don’t overwater them, and water them from below if possible (I’m not a fan of overhead watering on squashes, tomatoes or tomatillos.
 Using cages to keep them up off the ground also helps prevent blight.

 Why isn’t overhead watering the same as rain?
-Because a 90-degree-F, full-sun day shining on sopping wet leaves is not the same as a cooler, cloudier rain day.
+Because a ninety-degree, full-sun day shining on sopping wet leaves is not the same as a cooler, cloudier rainy day.
+The combination of heat and wet tends to bring on powdery mildew and other fungal diseases.

 Tomatillos are often harvested unripe, since part of what they bring to the table is that special tartness.